How to set up a graphical interface

 It might be the case that we only want Multipass to launch one application and to see only that window, without having the need for a complete desktop.
 It turns out that this setup is simpler than the RDP approach, because we do not need the Multipass instance to deploy a full desktop.
 Instead, we can use X11 to connect the applications in the instance with the graphical capabilities of the host.

-If the file ~/.ssh/id_rsa.pub does not exist, it means that the SSH keys must be created.
-Use ssh-keygen to create them and retry the copy.
+If the file ~/.ssh/id_rsa.pub does not exist, it means that you need to create your SSH keys.
+Use ssh-keygen to create them and then run the previous command again.

-Then, check the IP address of the instance, using multipass info rocking-squirrel.
-Finally, we can log in to the instance using X forwarding doing
+Check the IP address of the instance, using multipass info headbanging-squid Finally, log in to the instance using X forwarding using the command (replace xx.xx.xx.xx with the IP address obtained above):

 xlogo on Linux

-A small window containing the X logo must show up.
+A small window containing the X logo will show up.
 Done!

 The first step in Mac is to make sure a X server is running.
 The easiest way is to install XQuartz.